 - Switch on the humidifier and adjust as desired

 Refilling the water tank is needed periodically as it takes several hours before the tank runs out of water.
 You can expect about 9-24 hours between refills for most.

 However, it greatly depends on the model you buy as well as the output level you set yours to.

 Because of this, it’s important to remember that buying the cheapest often isn’t the best decision!
 If you hate hassle and having to keep up with an appliance like mine, consider picking a model with a large water tank.

 In my opinion, the extra run time between refills is well worth it.
 That’s especially true for overnight use in which you’ll want to use it for 8-9 hours or more continuously.

 As I mentioned earlier the two most common types of humidifiers sold today are warm mist and cool mist models.
 While they often look very similar, there are pros and cons to each depending on what your needs are.
 Because of this it’s very important to know the differences.

 Warm mist humidifiers

 Warm mist models look very similar to cool mist units.
 However, be aware of the differences!
-For example, warm mist models like No products found. produce water vapor using warm steam.
+For example, warm mist models produce water vapor using warm steam.
 Great for colds, some feature support for drop-in medicated liquids or medicated pads to distribute sinus & cold relief in the air.
 Cool mist products can’t do this.